 All games are 8-ends in duration, and if the game is tied after regulation the team with the hammer will have the option of 1) playing an extra end, or 2) drawing the button for the win.
 Please note that this option only applies to the Regular Season.
 Extra end(s) must be played in the Playoffs.

 spares may play any position.
 Please note that this policy recognizes the importance of getting games played, and the difficulty of enforcing any other approach.

-The sparing and substitution rules for the Playoffs are somewhat different.
+The sparing and substitution rules for the Playoffs are different.
 At this point, teams must have at least two players from their registered roster in order for the game to be played.
 Any spares used in the playoffs must come from outside their league (i.e. players from other teams, eliminated or not, are not eligible to spare).
 Spares must play the lowest possible position in the Playoffs.

-Barring a facility-related cancellation or other emergency, there is only one legitimate reason for a game to be postponed.
-That reason is if a team is forced to miss the game due to a recognized out-of-league curling event, which is defined as one that carries with it points for Super League qualification purposes (e.g. Play-downs at the International, National, Provincial, or Regional levels, WCT Events, etc.).
+If a team is unavailable to play because of a conflict with a recognized outside curling event they are not considered at fault.
+An outside curling event is defined as one that carries with it points for Super League qualification purposes (e.g. Play-downs at the International, National, Provincial, or Regional levels, WCT Events, etc.).

-To clarify, if a team is unavailable to play because of a conflict with a recognized outside curling event they are not considered at fault.
-If this occurs the other team is required to provide at least 3 dates when they would be available to play a make-up game.
+Typically, these games should be able to be played during the scheduled Make-Up Weeks.
+However, in the event that this cannot happen, the opposing team is required to provide at least 3 other dates when they would be available to play a make-up game.
 The game will only be considered a default if the team that was away originally is unable to field a team for any of the proposed make-up dates.